Taiwanese chicken-beheading rituals: Politics

 Due to their bloody nature, chicken-beheading rituals are rarely performed in modern Taiwan.

 However, many politicians make oaths of innocence in local temples to boost their chances of getting elected.
-In spring 2001 the Taiwanese politician, Yan Qingbiao was accused of extortion and attempted murder.
+In spring 2001, Yen Ching-piao was accused of extortion and attempted murder.
 He made an oath proclaiming that he was a man of integrity and innocent of any wrongdoing in one of Taiwan's most renowned temples, the Zhenlan Gong.
 This asservation served to bolster his political capital as the dramatic display made his constituents believe that he was indeed an honest and good man.

 Chicken-beheading rituals are occasionally referred to metaphorically in modern Taiwanese politics.
-When James Soong, was accused of embezzling funds from his own Kuomintang (KMT) Party, he was depicted performing a chicken-beheading ritual to prove his innocence in a cartoon by the Liberty Times.
+When James Soong was accused of embezzling funds from his own Kuomintang (KMT) Party, he was depicted performing a chicken-beheading ritual to prove his innocence in a cartoon by the Liberty Times.
 This cartoon vehemently ridiculed Soong because he was a member of the Westernised elite and would not engage in such a traditional ritual.
 The cartoon also demonstrated how the image of a chicken being beheaded still resounded in the minds of the Taiwanese people.

 In this way chicken-beheading rituals are used in an allegorical sense in modern Taiwan, mostly in the political sphere, and few chickens are actually beheaded.
 The honour and sincerity that has been historically attached to chicken-beheading rituals remains a potent force in Taiwanese society.